TillWege/Search-Engine/README.md

 2. Install the required packages with `pip install -r requirements.txt`
 3. Place the PDF-Files which are to be searched in the *content* folder
 4. Index all files with `python main.py -index`
-5. Search by using `python main.py "enter search query"` (the quotes around the query are not optional)
+5. Search by using `python main.py -search "enter search query"` (the quotes around the query are not optional)
 ### Source for the example content
 All Books which are included in this repository are from http://www.digbib.org/